maxisses/Covid-19API/README.md

 ## What it does
 Built on the data from RKI Germany we provide an API that can be tailored to your needs.
-Built your query once - receive the currently reported data from RKI.
+Built your query once - receive the latest data everyday.
-Compare here for correctness (correctness can in no way be guaranteed if data provisioning from RKI changes!!): https://experience.arcgis.com/experience/478220a4c454480e823b17327b2bf1d4

-RKI Data gets usually refreshed 8:15am (https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html), to allow for some room the API refreshes 9am.

 ## Try it out
 A few examples: